taxburst/taxburst/README.md

 ## Citation information

-When using Krona, please cite:
+When using taxburst, please cite the Krona paper:
 [Interactive metagenomic visualization in a Web browser](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-385), Ondov et al., 2011.